 - To develop skills to promote individual and social change toward social and economic justice.

 - To provide a theoretical framework for integrating an approach toward diversity within students' own particular area of expertise (e.g., clinical, community, organization, management, etc.).

-Each year students will be provided a list of courses that meet the diversity requirement.
-Students who would like to substitute a course must obtain a copy of the syllabus for that course and submit a written memo to the Dean of Students explaining why that course will meet the goals provided by the diversity requirement.
-Because the diversity requirement is intended to give students an analytical framework with which to integrate questions of diversity within their education at SSA, and to enhance the development of practice behaviors for work with diversity and difference in practice, no waivers of this course are considered.
-Approved courses in human diversity for the 2017-2018 academic year are listed below.
+Each year students will be provided lists of courses that meet the foundational and specialized diversity course requirements.
+Students who would like to substitute a course must obtain a copy of the syllabus for that course and submit a written memo to the Dean of Students explaining why that course will meet the goals provided by the diversity requirements.
+Because the diversity requirements are intended to give students an analytical framework with which to integrate questions of diversity within their education at SSA, and to enhance the development of practice behaviors for work with diversity and difference in practice, no waivers of these courses are considered.
+Approved courses in human diversity for the 2019-2020 academic year are listed below.

 41212 Intersectional Approaches to Social Work with LGBTQIA Individuals and Communities